ArctosDB/documentation-wiki/_documentation/users.markdown

 1. Ensure an appropriate Agent record exists.
 Locate them if they are an existing agent or, after carefully checking, create them as a new agent.
 Operators must be agents of type "person."
 Group accounts or shared logins are not permitted.
 1. Ensure that the user has a TACC account.
 [Create one here](https://accounts.tacc.utexas.edu/register) if needed.
 (See also [Authentication](/documentation/oauth.html))
-1. Ensure a user account exists; create a local account if necessary.
-   *  The account name must use only letters and numbers (ASCII characters A-Z, a-z, and 0-9), and cannot begin with a number.
-   *  The account profile must have a valid email address.
+1. Instruct the user to log in to Arctos using their TACC account.
+This should create a user account; contact a DBA (file an Issue) if there are problems.
+    * SPECIAL NOTE: During the OAuth transition, a user may have been instructed to create an Arctos account which has the same username as their TACC account.
+Deleting that account before beginning the process of becoming an Operator will avoid the need for DBA assistance.
+1. Instruct the user to navigate to their Arctos Profile and add an email address.
 1. Locate the account under operator management, click Create Operator.
-1. Choose the Agent when prompted.
+1. Choose the appropriate Agent when prompted.
-1. Provide the new user's TACC username when prompted, ***exactly*** as created at TACC.
-This is case-sensitive and must match exactly.
-(Ask the user for a screenshot of their username when logged into <https://tacc.utexas.edu/portal/> if there's any question.)  **NOTE**: No password is necessary, and the user must not share their password with anyone, including their supervisor.
-1. The account will be created.
-The creator and the new user will get notifications and emails.
+1. The account is now an Operator.
+The administrator and the new user will be sent notifications and emails.
 1. Continue to assign the new user appropriate roles and collections.
 The COLDFUSION_USER role must be provided for the user to log in.
 DATA_ENTRY is the minimum additional role to enable data entry.
 Provide the new user documentation, which can be found from the big red box on the manage users page.
-1. Direct the user to log into their account using the TACC OAuth option.
-(Log out of the old account first if necessary!)
+1. Direct the user to log out of Arctos, then log back in using the TACC OAuth option.